Everything Aaron and Jordan Rodgers Have Said About Their Family Feud

 “You don’t get any time off camera,” Jordan added.
 “So, we’re talking about really trying to get to an engagement – you got to share everything.
 It had to be talked about.”

-Although the 28-year-old went on to get engaged to Fletcher, 26, the couple shared in August that Aaron had yet to meet his brother’s fiancée.
+Although the star went on to get engaged to Fletcher, the couple shared in August 2016 that Aaron had yet to meet his brother’s fiancée.

 “It’s the same situation that it’s been, but it’s not something that we – it’s not the focus for us right now, it’s about us,” Fletcher explained at the time.